Tim and Thomas do the same exercise. Tim goes 50 lbs; Thomas goes 45.

 Why it matters

-Three things break loose once you have impulse on a screen.
+Four things break loose once you have impulse on a screen.

 Variable resistance gets a unit.
 “3×10 with the heavy band” is finally something you can compare to “3×10 with the medium band” — or to last month’s cable session, or to next week’s selectorized stack.
 Banded work has been guess-and-feel for decades because reps and weight don’t capture the curve.
 Impulse does.